0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/local-node.md

 At the end of this tutorial, the following components will be running:

-- zkEVM Node Databases
+- zkEVM node databases.
-- Explorers and their Databases
+- Explorers and their databases.
-- L1 Network
+- L1 network.
-- Prover
+- Prover.
-- zkEVM Node components
+- zkEVM node components.

 ## Prerequisites